beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

         -  the test data (without prediction)
         -  the test target or ground truth (respective prediction of test data)
      -  returns the evaluation score ( Mean Square Error )
-  -  **save_model** submodule that saves the the hyperparameters of your model
+  -  **save_model** submodule that saves the the hyper-parameters of your model
      -  takes two(2) parameters
         -  the model object
         -  the output path  (where the model will be saved)
      - returns the status of write operation
-  - **train_model** submodule that trains a model from the  train dataset, evaluate the model performance and save it if its performace is better the the existing model
+  - **train_model** submodule that trains a model from the  train dataset, evaluate the model performance and save it if its performance is better the the existing model
     - takes no argument
     - returns a tuple ( Description , Status Code )